godotengine/godot-docs/classes/class_viewport.rst

 - void  **warp_mouse**  **(** :ref:`Vector2<class_vector2>` to_pos  **)**

-Wrap the mouse to a position, relative to the viewport.
+Warp the mouse to a position, relative to the viewport.